jhmaverick/hestiacp-docker/README.md

 A random password will be generated for the admin user and will be displayed in the container logs on first run.

 **Note:** MariaDB runs in a separate container to optimize initialization time for the main container.
-To connect to MariaDB in applications it is necessary to replace `localhost` with `mariadb` in the connection host.

 ## Build your own image